eChook/documentation/telemetry-live-data.md

 eChook has no affiliation with dweet.io/freeboard.io, they are simply useful services that we’ve found.

+We are in the process of building an in house telemetry system that will be both private and free to use - hopefully this will be up and running for the start of the 2018 season!

 Data available in telemetry:

 | **Data** | **Identifier** | **Unit** | **Comment** |